Opioid Addiction: Treatment, Symptoms, and Causes

 Co-operative and Supportive Staff

 Patients who are detoxing from opioids may experience intense withdrawal symptoms for several weeks.
 However, methadone can help limit these symptoms.
 The residential drug detox program at The Haven Detox-South Florida includes both therapy and opioid abuse treatment.
-The staff at Haven New England will work with patients to develop coping mechanisms and learn to live a sober lifestyle.
+The staff at Haven will work with patients to develop coping mechanisms and learn to live a sober lifestyle.

 Haven Detox offers several different therapy programs, including dual-diagnosis and inpatient therapies.
 Dual-diagnosis programs help patients identify both their physical and mental health problems, which help prevent them from falling back into their old habits.
 They also provide aftercare support, which can help patients regain control of their lives.

 One of the most important parts of addiction treatment is therapy.
 Therapies at Haven Detox can include cognitive behavioral therapy, individual counseling, and 12-step programs.
 This program is customized for each patient, using individual professional counseling and therapy.
 Individual therapy is more intimate, allowing clients to open up more and receive individualized attention.

 Other therapy programs available at Haven Detox to treat opioid addiction include cognitive behavioral therapy, acupressure, and gender-specific groups.
 Patients will learn how to cope with stress, build boundaries, and develop coping skills.
 They will also receive relapse prevention and overdose training.